 Jim Thompson House: Entrance fees and opening hours

 The Jim Thompson House is open daily from 9 am to 6 pm.
 The entrance fee which includes the guided tour is 150 Baht for adults and 100 baht for visitors under 22 (with ID).

-Photographs are allowed only outside the Jim Thompson House.
+Pictures can only be taken outside the Jim Thompson House.
 You can deposit your bags in a locker at the beginning of the tour.

-Jim Thompson: Location and how to get there
+Jim Thompson House: Location and how to get there

 The Jim Thompson House is close to the BTS station National Stadium on the Silom Line.
 Follow exit number 1 and turn left at the bottom of the stairs, passing by the Mercury Ibis Hotel.
 At Soi Kasem San 2 turn right and walk to the end of the street (about 200 meters).
 The Jim Thompson House will be on your left side.
 For your convenience, a free shuttle service runs every 15 minutes between the museum and the main road.

 The Jim Thompson House is all about the personality, the legacy and the passion of a true legend.
 During his 20 years in Thailand Jim Thompson not only became a master in an industry who knew nothing about, but also built a house that has become a landmark in Bangkok.
 It is absolutely worth visiting.